nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 <br><br>
 ![Delete Workout Detailed Sequence Diagram](uml/sequenceDiagrams/workouts/images/deleteWorkout-Part2.png)

-<span class="box info">:receipt: To improve the diagram's readability, logging-related and input-checking method calls, and exception throws in
+<span class="box info">:memo: To improve the diagram's readability, logging-related and input-checking method calls, and exception throws in
  `WorkoutList#deleteWorkout()` have been omitted.</span>

 **(Steps 2.1 to 2.2)** The `Integer#parseInt()` method is called to parse the user argument parameter given to `WorkoutList#deleteWorkout(userArgument)`.